microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/New-MgUserProfilePatent.md

 	WebUrl = "https://patents.gov/3954432633"
 }
 # A UPN can also be used as -UserId.
-New-MgUserProfilePatent -UserId $userId -BodyParameter $params
+New-MgBetaUserProfilePatent -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserProfilePatent Cmdlet.
+This example shows how to use the New-MgBetaUserProfilePatent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS